ctools/ctools/doc/source/reference_manual/ctobssim.rst

     Mission elapsed stop time of observation (in seconds).

 ``emin [real]``
-    Lower energy limit of events (in TeV).
+    Lower energy limit of simulated events (in TeV).

 ``emax [real]``
-    Upper energy limit of events (in TeV).
+    Upper energy limit of simulated events (in TeV).

 ``(edisp = no) [boolean]``
     Apply energy dispersion?

 ``(deadc = 0.95) [real]``
     Average deadtime correction factor.

+``(maxrate = 1.0e6) [real]``
+    Maximum photon rate for source models.
+Source models that exceed this maximum photon rate will lead to an exception as very likely the specified model normalisation is too large (probably due to the a misinterpretation of units).
+Note that ctools specifies intensity units per MeV.

 Standard parameters